Cirkit Designer Logo

 • Use proper grounding to minimize noise and ensure accurate measurements.

-• Avoid exposing the device to extreme temperatures or humidity, as this may affect performance.
+• Avoid exposing the device to extreme temperatures or humidity.

-• If using the voltmeter with an Arduino or other microcontroller, ensure the power supply is stable and noise-free.
+• If using the voltmeter with an Arduino UNO or similar microcontroller, ensure the power supply is stable and within the specified range.

 Example: Connecting to an Arduino UNO

-The Autoro Dual DV6.7 can be used with an Arduino UNO to monitor voltage levels programmatically.
-Below is an example of how to connect and read voltage values:
+The Autoro Dual DV6.7 can be used with an Arduino UNO to monitor voltage readings programmatically.
+Below is an example code snippet:

-// Example code to read and display voltage values from the Autoro Dual DV6.7
+// Example code to read voltage from Autoro Dual DV6.7 using Arduino UNO

 void setup() {